rainbowbreeze/ai_for_community_events/README.md

 Gemini can summarise YouTube videos with captions available (both manually or automatically added).
 Also, not all languages are supported.

-If only audio is available, it's possible to use [Vertex AI Studio Multimodal](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/overview), select the "Gemini 1.5 Pro" model, upload the audio file and prompt:
+If **only audio is available**, it's possible to use [Vertex AI Studio Multimodal](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/overview), select the "Gemini 1.5 Pro" model, upload the audio file and prompt:
 ```
-Summarize the audio in 4 bullet points
+Summarize in 4 bullet points
 ```
 With 1M context window (and counting), up to 11 hours of audio can be summarized.

+Similar approach if only **slides of the sessions** are available.
+Using Gemini 1.5 Pro model in Vertex AI Studio Multimodal it would be possible to summarize the PDF document of the session.

 <br/>